spinfal/presence-loop/README.md

 # how to use
 1. clone the repo or [download the zip](https://github.com/spinfal/presence-loop/archive/master.zip) (or [clone](https://repl.it/github/spinfal/presence-loop) on repl)
 2. download the dependencies using `pip install -r requirements.txt` (if on repl, delete the `requirements.txt` file and just hit run!)
+3. if not on repl, simply run `py main.py`
-3. follow the prompts for input provided
+4. now follow the prompts for input provided

 <sub>discord: [spin~](https://discord.com/users/308440976723148800)</sub>